-In addition, dedicated committees and key functions (compliance, risk management, audit & actuarial functions) are supporting the governance of the company:
+In addition, dedicated committees and key functions (compliance, risk management, audit & actuarial functions) are supporting the governance of the Company:

-- the Audit Risk and Compliance Committee (ARC Committee) including the CEO (Chairman), the CCO, the Internal Auditor, the CISO, the Actuarial Function Holder and the CRO, and - the Investment and ALM committee.
+- the Audit Risk and Compliance Committee (ARC Committee) including the CEO (Chairman), the CFO, the CCO, the Internal Auditor, the CISO, the Actuarial Function Holder, the head of Legal, the DPO and the CRO, and - the Investment and ALM committee.

-This section describes the elements of the risk profile and the process that allows following and monitoring this risk profile.
-The cartography of risks is defined by AXA Group and is followed by AXA Assurances Vie Luxembourg.
-Financial and insurance risks are assessed on the basis of the Standard Formula which is globally in adequacy with the risk profile of AXA Assurances Vie Luxembourg.
+Financial and insurance risks are assessed on the basis of the Standard Formula which is globally in adequacy with the risk profile of AXA Assurances Luxembourg.

-The main items concerning the risk profile of AXA Assurances Vie Luxembourg are :
+The main items concerning the risk profiles at AXA Assurances Luxembourg are: